Asqatasun/Asqatasun/documentation/en/90_Rules/rgaa3.0/07.Scripts/Rule-7-2-1.md

   <li> The server-side script language provides access to
    similar content and functionalities</li>
   <li>The alternative
-   available in the same page provides access to&#xA0;
+   available in the same page provides access to&nbsp;
    similar content and functionalities </li>
     </ul>